Connect with us

 In the second half, the Tide started with a 13-3 run and Alabama went on to top the Cats 78-52 at Coleman Coliseum.

-Kentucky (10-5, 1-2 SEC) struggled from the floor all day long. hit just 21 of 73 (28.8 percent) from the floor in the game, including just five of 20 (25 percent) from behind the arc.
+Kentucky (10-5, 1-2 SEC) struggled from the floor all day long.
+UK hit just 21 of 73 (28.8 percent) from the floor in the game, including just five of 20 (25 percent) from behind the arc.
 UK managed just seven assists on its 21 made field goals.

 “We did what we wanted to do but we missed every shot,” UK head coach John Calipari said.
 “You can’t have your starters go three for 27, three of your starters, that you’re banking on to make baskets and expect to win.”